phil-levis/dam-bigmem25/main.typ

 (e.g. 288 pins for DDR5).
 High-bandwidth Memory (HBM) repurposes DRAM dies //DR and moves them closer with improved integration technology.
 By using an in-package silicon logic base die tucked underneath several DRAM dies, connected by through-silicon-vias, each HBM3E stack has 1024 pins and shorter interconnect distance.
 This stark difference in pin count directly translates to HBM's bandwidth advantage. @pitch shows how tighter physical integration allows denser pins, higher bandwidth, and lower energy.
 Lower pin densities necessitate higher-speed signaling circuits, increasing energy consumption.

 These integration limits mean that cores will not see performance improvements from DRAM.
-Packages cannot accommodate additional DIMMs, and their pin counts are already at their practical limits.
+Circuit boards cannot accommodate additional DIMMs, and their pin counts are already at their practical limits.
 Higher signaling speeds across  copper traces has a high energy cost.

 //TODO: Replace with primary takeaway of section 3.
 Basically, we can't have more DIMMs because of the space and they can't get much faster.